cmy-nl/godmode-docs/docs/distributors/index.md

 ## Branding inheritance

 Distributors can configure their own logo, colors, and custom domain.
 Resellers under them **inherit this branding by default** unless they have their own branding profile configured.
-See [Brandings →](/docs/brandings) for details.

 ## Common questions